HeyitsmeTazG/TanyaGibbs_T1A2/README.md

 **9.Command line Arguments**
 I added a command line argument that changes the welcome screen to say "Computers Against Hackers" instead of "Computers Against Developers".

-If you run the app with **h** added to the end, it shows you this little easter egg!
+- If you run the app with **h** added to the end, it shows you this little easter egg!

+- If you run the app with **f** added to the end, it displays another easter egg!
 ---

 #### Code Structure